achelmasoudi/Music_Player/README.md

 <h2>Offline Music Player - Your Melodic Universe 🎶✨</h2>

 ### 🎧 Unleash Your Music Universe:
   - Dive into a symphony of features with Offline Music Player.
-Explore favorites, playlists, sleep timer, equalizer, and more—all within one harmonious app.
+Explore favorites, playlists, sleep timer, equalizer, and more — all within one harmonious app.

 ### 📁 Organize Your Melodies:
   - Curate your musical journey effortlessly.
-Arrange favorites, craft playlists, and set the perfect ambiance with the sleep timer—all at your fingertips.
+Arrange favorites, craft playlists, and set the perfect ambiance with the sleep timer — all at your fingertips.

 ### 🔈 Immersive Soundscapes:
   - Elevate your auditory experience with our dynamic equalizer and booster.
 Immerse yourself in rich, resonant sound tailored to your preferences.